meilisearch/documentation/guides/advanced_guides/settings.md

   }'
 ```

+With the settings in the example above, documents will be sorted by number of typos first.
+If too many documents have the same number of typos, the `words` rule will be applied.
+This operation is repeated with the next rules until the number of documents is limited to the requested number of documents (default: 20).

 ## Distinct attribute

 The **value of a field** whose attribute is set as a distinct attribute will always be **unique** in the returned documents.